Quantumke/properties-of--material-design/README.md

 ###   Users initiate change

 Changes in the interface derive their energy from user actions.
 Motion that cascades from touch respects and reinforces the user as the prime mover.
+###  Animation is choreographed on a shared stage

+All action takes place in a single environment.
+Objects are presented to the user without breaking the continuity of experience even as they transform and reorganize.